-- 2 Press the multi selector ▲ or ▼ to choose the desired flash mode and press the ® button. - See "Available Flash Modes" (\$\square\$51) for more information. - If a setting is not applied by pressing the button within a few seconds, the selection will be canceled. - When \$AITO (Auto) is applied, \$AITO is only displayed for a few seconds, regardless of Photo info settings (\$\infty\$53).
+- 2 Press the multi selector ▲ or ▼ to choose the desired flash mode and press the 6 button. - See "Available Flash Modes" (\$\square\$54\$) for more information. - If a setting is not applied by pressing the button within a few seconds, the selection will be canceled. - When \$AITO (Auto) is applied, \$\text{Mano}\$ is only displayed for a few seconds, regardless of Photo info settings (\(\infty\)53).

-- 3 Frame the subject and take a picture. - The flash lamp indicates flash status when the shutterrelease button is pressed halfway. - On: The flash will fire when you press the shutterrelease button all the way down. - Flashes: Flash charging.
-Wait a few seconds and try again. - Off: Flash will not fire when picture is taken. - If the battery is low, the monitor will turn off, and remain off, while the flash charges.
+- 3 Frame the subject and take an image. - The flash lamp indicates flash status when the shutterrelease button is pressed halfway. - On: The flash will fire when you press the shutterrelease button all the way down. - Flashes: The flash is charging.
+Wait a few seconds and try again. - Off: The flash will not fire when an image is taken. - If the battery is low, the monitor will be turned off while the flash is charging.